How to lay artificial grass

 By Adelaide Gray

-Getting an artificial lawn fitted can often cost as much as the artificial grass itself.
-Get our simple tips on how to do it yourself.
+Getting artificial grass professionally fitted can often cost as much as the grass itself.
+Below give our simple tips on how to lay artificial grass yourself.

-The preparation is very similar to laying grass turf.
-You’ll need to remove any existing turf, then create a firm, level surface topped with a layer of coarse sand.
+The process of preparing your garden for artificial grass is very similar to laying grass turf.
+You’ll need to remove any existing turf, then create a firm, level surface topped with a 25-35mm layer of coarse sand.

 For larger areas, rolls are joined using special tape and adhesive.
 The material is cut with a heavy-duty craft knife and butted against a hard edge, tacked to wooden edging boards, or buried to keep it in place.
 With some types, dry sand is brushed into the pile.